 The recipe is simple, but it does involve making a meringue.
 When I made this batch I guess I didn’t clean my bowl out quite well enough before putting the egg whites in.
 Even the smallest little speck of oil can keep egg whites from whipping up!
 So I took my beaters, rewashed them, found another bowl and washed it extra well.
 I transferred the whites over and viola!
 No egg whites wasted.

 You just whisk together the dry ingredients and fold it in to the egg whites.
-Make sure that you don’t deflate the whites too much… we want these to be nice and fluffy.
+Make sure that you don’t deflate the whites too much… we want these to be nice and fluffy like the design in the best slots for real money.
 Like little pillows that you eat.
 Yup, exactly like that.

 Mmmm.
 So light and fluffy and delicious!
 Feel free to sandwich buttercream instead of whipped cream.
 Or maybe some ganache?
 Yum yum.
 So pretty.
 Serve these at your next party and your friends will love you.